 New Homes in Woking

-Sitting in in the of England, Woking is large town within the commuter belt.
-Just over 10 miles from , you can get into in 25 minutes by train, while houses in Woking are around an hour’s drive from charming south coast spots like and .
+Sitting in Surrey in the South East of England, Woking is large town within the London commuter belt.
+Just over 10 miles from Tongham, you can get into Central London in 25 minutes by train, while houses in Woking are around an hour’s drive from charming south coast spots like Portsmouth and Chichester.

 With a great location close to the Surrey Hills and its wonderful walks, local attractions also include the Lightbox museum, Thorpe Park and Chestnut Pond.
 Scroll down and start exploring our latest developments closest to Woking today.